 Where do I pay my bill?

-The Bursar Office keeps an account of your bill for tuition, room, and board.
-Payments on your account may be made online or directly to the Bursar’s office, located on the main floor of the Gatliff Building.
-Staff in the Bursar’s office also cashes personal checks.
+The Office of Student Accounts keeps an account of your bill for tuition, room, and board.
+Payments on your account may be made online or directly to the Office of Student Accounts, located on the main floor of the Gatliff Building.
+Staff in the office also cashes personal checks.

 Where can I get answers to my questions about residence life?